kensanata/oddmu/README.md

 and "rail", a search for "mail" returns a match because the trigrams "mai" and "ail" are found.
 In this situation, the result has a score of 0.

+The sorting of all the pages, however, does not depend on scoring!
+Computing the score is expensive because the page must be loaded from disk.
+Therefore, results are sorted by title:

+- If the page title contains the query string, it gets sorted first.
+- If the page title begins with a number, it is sorted descending.
+- All other pages follow, sorted ascending.

+The effect is that first, the pages with matches in the page title are shown, and then all the others.
+Within these two groups, the most recent blog posts are shown first, if and only if the page title begins with an ISO date like 2023-09-16.

+The score and highlighting of snippets is used to help visitors decide which links to click.

 ## Limitations